LArSoft/larsoft.github.io/wiki/Editing_Code.md

 9. Use the [message service](Using_the_Framework?parent=Editing_Code#Message-Facility-and-MessageLogger) for output to the screen.
 10. Module types and file names should be consistent, ie if a module is of type MyModule, the file names should be MyModule.h, MyModule.cxx and MyModule\_moudle.cc

-Using and Creating a Test Release(#Using-and-Creating-a-Test-Release)
+Using and Creating a Test Release
 ------------------------------------------------------------------------

 A test release should contain only those packages that the user plans to alter.
 The remaining packages will be linked from the stable base release.
 To create a test release cd to a directory other than \$SRT\_DIST or its subdirectories and do